PaulMatencio/news-aggregator/README.md

+##  This solution is not the solution provided by  Cameron [GitHub](https://github.com/udacity/news-aggregator/tree/solution)
+###  I had a lot of fun doing this exercise

+* Following issues should be fixed.
+  	* Layout trashing
+  	* unnecessaary layouts are elinated ( detail section)
+  	* Long running and badly-timed  should be fixed
+  	* Unecessary codes are removed
+  	* Expensive painting (not totally fixed yet)

+* Following files were modified
+  	*  styles/app.css
+  	*  scripts/app.js

 # Udacity 60fps Course Samples

 **Please note: this code is intended for you to hone your debugging skills.
 It contains a lot of code that you should not use in production!**